 Here are some things to keep in mind as you prepare for college:

 Ann-Marie is a connector who sees the potential in others.
 Her superpower is building relationships.
 In the context of Focus Collegiate, that means connecting students who learn differently and their families to the educational resources they need to flourish.
 It also means connecting her colleagues with the tools they need to better assist their students and clients.
-With a B.S. in Psychology, an M.S. in Applied Clinical Psychology, and nearly twenty years of experience working in the fields of education and mental health, » Read more about: Focus Collegiate Welcomes Marketing and Outreach Coordinator Ann-Marie Stripling »
+With a B.S. in Psychology, an M.S. in Applied Clinical Psychology, and nearly twenty years of experience working in the fields of education and mental health, » Read more about: Focus Collegiate Welcomes Enrollment and Outreach Director Ann-Marie Stripling »

 We are delighted to report the success of our Summer Cohort!
 During this extraordinary time, we achieved a simultaneous in-person and virtual four-week program in one of the most resilient cities in the country.
 And our students got what they needed.
 Our program ended up being exactly what our students are about to experience as they start school within the next several days.